Occupation: Theoretical astrophysicist

 Jan is also keen to increase the public's knowledge of and interest in science.
 She gives talks to the public on topics from her research.
 In 2019, Jan and astronomer, Christopher Adam Tout, published a book called “The Structure and Evolution of Stars”.

 Jan is a non-binary trans woman.
 She works to make science and academia more diverse and more inclusive for LGBTQ+ people.
 In 2019, New Zealand's LGBTI Awards shortlisted Jan for the Hero of the Year Award.
-In 2021, Jan was named a New Zealand 'Woman of Worth' by MiNDFOOD and L’Oréal.
+In 2021, she was named a New Zealand 'Woman of Worth' by MiNDFOOD and L’Oréal.

 Jan is a Fellow of the Royal Astronomical Society in the UK.
 She is also a member of the Astronomical Society of Australia and won their Anne Green Prize for a mid-career astronomer.
-Jan has also won an award for sustained excellence in teaching from the Faculty of Science at the University of Auckland.
+She has also won an award for sustained excellence in teaching from the Faculty of Science at the University of Auckland.